djh900/Daniel_Hinton_T1A2/docs/Implementation_Plan.md

 ## Implementation plan
-See the plan in more detail at https://trello.com/b/57GHMngp/who-wants-to-be-a-millionaire-terminal-app
+See the plan in more detail at https://trello.com/b/57GHMngp/who-wants-to-be-a-millionaire-terminal-app The deadline for all features listed here is Sunday, 26 April 2020
 * Generate questions
 * Generate ascii art
   - Who wants to be a millionaire logo